 Michael B. McCallister, who guided the company's growth as CEO for 12 years, will become non-executive board chairman.
 McCallister's plans to retire as CEO were disclosed a year ago.
 He said the transition plan has progressed in line with expectations.

 Louisville-based Humana said it has agreed to acquire Metropolitan Health Networks Inc. in a deal aimed at strengthening its Medicare Advantage business, a government-subsidized comprehensive health insurance for seniors.

 Metropolitan Health coordinates medical care for Medicare Advantage and Medicaid recipients, primarily in the crucial Florida market.
 Under the agreement, Humana will pay $11.25 per share in cash to acquire Metropolitan Health's outstanding shares.
 That part of the deal is worth about $500 million.
 Humana said it will also assume Metropolitan Health's debt.
-Humana said that and transaction costs will boost the total value of that deal to about $850 million.
+Humana said that and transaction costs will boost the total value of the deal to about $850 million.

 The transaction, subject to Metropolitan Health shareholder approval, is expected to close early next year.

 In another deal, Humana said it has acquired Certify Data Systems, which specializes in health information exchange technology.
-Certify Data specializes in connecting healthcare providers so they can share patient health information in real time.
+Certify Data specializes in connecting health care providers so they can share patient health information in real time.
 Terms of that transaction were not disclosed.

 In its earnings report, Humana reported net income of $426 million, or $2.62 per share, in the third quarter.
 That's down from $445 million, or $2.67 per share, a year ago.
 Analysts polled by FactSet expected earnings of $2.05 per share.